mirrexagon/nixpkgs-esp-dev/README.md

 ## Overriding ESP-IDF and ESP32 toolchain versions
 There is a default version of ESP-IDF specified in `pkgs/esp-idf/default.nix`.
 To use a different version of ESP-IDF or to pin the version, override a `esp-idf-*` derivations with the desired version and the hash for it.
 The correct version of the tools will be downloaded automatically.

+NOTE: This doesn't quite work as it should - Python packages won't be adapted for the version you override to.
+See https://github.com/mirrexagon/nixpkgs-esp-dev/issues/25

 See `examples/shell-override-versions.nix` for an example.